-Moved: Cr Mosby: Second: Cr Stephen
+Moved; Cr Mosby; Second: Cr Stephen Council resolves to:

 1. Submit a tender to the Queensland State Government through the Department of Housing and Public Works to carry out various upgrade works at 157 Lowatta Road, Yorke Island (WS150559) with a tender price of 285,462.68 excl of GST.